Understanding the Cost of New Shingles

 How Shingles are Measured

 The standard unit of measurement in the roofing industry is the square, which means 100 square feet of installed roofing.
-In this case, "installed" does not include the labor cost; it's the amount of roof area that's covered when the shingles are installed.
+In this case, "installed" does not include the labor cost; it's the amount of roof area that's covered when the shingles are installed, which affects the total cost to install shingles on a roof.
 As an example, if a plane of your roof measures 25 feet long and 20 feet from the eave to the peak, the total area is 500 square feet (20 x 25 = 500), or 5 squares.
 Calculate the squares for each roof plane and add them up, then add a bit for the peak shingles, or "caps," for a total shingle amount.
 Of course, you'll need some other materials for a complete roof installation (discussed below), but knowing the number of squares required gives you a simple basis for comparison shopping.

 Costs of Popular Shingle Types